Hacking the World – Part 2: What’s Being Hacked (And What Changed with Covid)

 Target Industries of COVID-19 Cybercrime

 Retail was ranked as the 4th most targeted industry, falling from 2nd in 2019.
-Meanwhile, healthcare rose from 10th in 2019 to account for the 7th most incidents analyzed in IBM’s 2020 review.
+Meanwhile, healthcare rose from 10th in 2019 to the 7th spot in IBM’s 2020 review of cybersecurity incidents.

 Spending Increased in Response to the Pandemic